Trump’s Syria Policy Isn’t Retrenchment. It’s Pandering.

 Everything Trump does in Syria revolves around what’s good for Trump.
 And that’s bad for America.

 President Donald Trump’s recent announcement that the United States would be getting out of Syria “very soon” stunned the policy community.
-Folks inside the Beltway cried foul, even some who had long opposed American involvement in the Syrian civil war.

 Almost immediately, the op-ed pages, Twitter, and talking heads bellowed that the Trump administration had “no Middle East strategy.”
 But this wasn’t entirely accurate.
 Trump’s declaration about withdrawing from Syria was an abrupt policy shift.
 It was also perfectly consistent with the Middle East strategy he laid out in his presidential campaign.

-But Trump’s smarter critics always charged that his strategy wasn’t non-existent, but essentially incoherent – and they’re now being proven right.
+Trump’s smarter critics always charged, however, that his strategy wasn’t non-existent, but essentially incoherent – and they’re now being proven right.
 During his campaign, Trump didn’t just claim he’d withdraw from the Middle East – he promised that American credibility overseas would never waver.
 Given last weekend’s chemical attack in Syria, Trump’s promises have been revealed to be contradictory.

 And therein lies the problem of making policy based on politics.
 At its core, Trump’s new withdrawal policy cedes ground to foreign powers that want to alter the regional political order to the United States’ disadvantage.
 Those countries include Iran, Russia, and Turkey — from which Trump’s overall strategy seems cribbed.
 To the extent that Trump’s approach to the region is about his domestic politics, and not a strategy to secure his own country’s interests, he is walking in the shoes of Turkish President Recep Tayyip Erdogan.